finbourne/lusid-sdk-python/sdk/docs/AborApi.md

 # **get_journal_entry_lines**
 > VersionedResourceListOfJournalEntryLine get_journal_entry_lines(scope, code, journal_entry_lines_query_parameters, as_at=as_at, filter=filter, limit=limit, page=page)

-[EXPERIMENTAL] GetJournalEntryLines: Get the Journal Entry lines for the given Abor.
+[EARLY ACCESS] GetJournalEntryLines: Get the Journal Entry lines for the given Abor.

 Gets the Journal Entry lines for the given Abor                The Journal Entry lines have been generated from transactions and translated via posting rules